The best way to keep agency customers happy is to avoid claims in the first place but, of course, that’s easier said than done.

 “They don’t have a contract with us.
 They don’t have a relationship with us and we don’t have a lot of pull if we brokered it through someone,” she says.
 Of course, there are some markets in the excess and surplus lines sector where claims handling is top-notch.
 But in general, contracted carriers outperform on claims, she says.

 Banducci says that claims experience definitely impacts Heffernan’s client retention ratio.
-If an insured has a “less than graceful experience” on a claim, the agent will hear about it, she says, which is why her agency employs its own claims consulting division.
+If an insured has a “less than graceful experience” on a claim, the agent will hear about it, she says, which is why her agency employs its own claims consulting division — to help mitigate claims as soon as the cost starts escalating.